Prompting-based Temporal Domain Generalization: Related Work

-However, formulating such a prompting function is challenging and often demands heuristic knowledge.
-In response to this challenge, recent efforts such as soft prompts (\cite{lester2021, vu2021spot, gu2021ppt}), P-tuning V2 (\cite{DBLP:journals/corr/abs-2107-13586}), and prefix tuning (\cite{li2021prefix}) have been made to treat prompts as adaptable parameters.
-It is worth noting that prompts encapsulate task-specific supervision with notably fewer supplementary parameters than competing techniques, such as Adapter (\cite{wang2020k,pfeiffer2020adapterfusion} and LoRA (\cite{hu2021lora}).
+However, formulating a prompting function is challenging and often demands heuristic knowledge.
+In response to this challenge, recent efforts such as soft prompts \cite{lester2021, vu2021spot, gu2021ppt}, P-tuning V2 \cite{liu2021pre}, and prefix tuning \cite{li2021prefix} have proposed to treat prompts as adaptable parameters.
+It is worth noting that prompts encapsulate task-specific supervision with notably fewer supplementary parameters than competing techniques, such as Adapter \cite{wang2020k,pfeiffer2020adapterfusion} and LoRA \cite{hu2021lora}.

 A different yet related angle to this topic is the casting of language modelling as a sequence-to-sequence task.
-This approach employs full transformer models, like the encoder-decoder paradigm, to autoregressively generate masked or altered token spans from input sequences (\cite{raffel_2020_t5, lewis-etal-2020-bart}).
-The T5 model, introduced by~\cite{raffel_2020_t5}, exemplifies this concept by treating every task as generative, where tasks are prefixed with a specific phrase to denote the operation.
-This approach has spiked different exploration across numerous areas, from adapting language models for diverse utilities (\cite{brown_2020_gpt3}), extracting sentiment or theme-centric details (\cite{jiang2020can,sun2020conditioned, shin2020autoprompt, haviv2021bertese}), enhancing fine-tuning efficiencies (~\cite{li2021prefix, scao2021}, to functioning as few-shot learning techniques (\cite{gao-etal-2021-making, schick-schutze-2021-exploiting}).
+This approach employs full transformer models, like the encoder-decoder paradigm, to autoregressively generate masked or altered token spans from input sequences \cite{raffel_2020_t5, lewis-etal-2020-bart}.
+The T5 model, introduced by~\citet{raffel_2020_t5}, exemplifies this concept by treating every task as generative, where tasks are prefixed with a specific phrase to denote the operation.
+This approach has spiked different exploration across numerous areas, from adapting language models for diverse utilities \cite{brown_2020_gpt3}, extracting sentiment or theme-centric details \cite{jiang2020can,sun2020conditioned, shin2020autoprompt, haviv2021bertese}, enhancing fine-tuning efficiencies~\cite{li2021prefix, scao2021}, to functioning as few-shot learning techniques \cite{gao-etal-2021-making, schick-schutze-2021-exploiting}.